joonasrooben/NLP-text2emoji/README.md

 **Evaluation by emoji definitions**

-We decided to evaluate the goodness of the predictor also in a way to predict an emoji to the definition of the emoji.
+We decided to evaluate the goodness of the predictor also in a way of predicting an emoji to the definition of the emoji.
 We can see the result in the table below:

 |    | Gold   | Tf-idf_twitter |Tf-idf_MC_20|BERT_MC_20 | BERT_twitter | Line  |
 |---:|:-------|:---------|:-----------|:-------------|:----------|:----------------------------------------------------------------|